-CLINICAL PRACTICE/TRAINING

-Las the Clinical Director or Clinical Supervisor (circle one) forattest to the

-following:

-6

-Agency Name

-1. The agency has policy and procedure that describes the process by which the appropriate clinical supervision will be provided and documented.
-These policies and procedures will describe in detail guidelines specified per applicable licensing board or regulatory entity.
-These policies and procedures will include descriptions of frequency, duration, group supervision (number of participants/supervisees allowed), and individual supervision to be provided.

-Initial

 2. The agency has policy and procedure that describes the ongoing education and training of non-independently licensed providers.
-These policies and procedures include the following required training/education to be provided to non-independently licensed providers and supervisors: Treatment planning (intake to discharge)
+These policies and procedures include the following required training/education to be provided to non-independently licensed providers and supervisors:

+• Treatment planning (intake to discharge)

 Crisis planning with consumers

-Documentation (requirements)

-Clinical reasoning/case formulation

-• Clinical practice (roles and responsibilities)

-• Cultural awareness

-Trauma informed care

-Critical incident reporting/ abuse, neglect and exploitation

-Resource information and referral

-Crisis management/local, state and national help/hotlines, county emergency plans and procedures

-Boundaries with clients

-• Code of ethics as applicable from associations APA, ACA, or, NASW, state regulations, and national standards

-• Continuum of care (Termination of Care, Referral, End of life Care, advance directives, psychiatric advance directives)

-• Rendering services in alignment with applicable state laws and regulations (Medicaid and non-Medicaid funds), documentation requirements, service definitions, and CPT code allowances

-• Self-care

-Informed Consent and Disclosure of protected information guidelines

-Maintaining privacy/confidentiality

-Client Records (securing client information-record keeping)
+- Documentation (requirements) - Clinical reasoning/case formulation - Clinical practice (roles and responsibilities) - Cultural awareness - Trauma informed care - Critical incident reporting/ abuse, neglect and exploitation - Resource information and referral - Crisis management/local, state and national help/hotlines, county emergency plans and procedures - Boundaries with clients - Code of ethics as applicable from associations APA, ACA, or, NASW, state regulations, and national standards - Continuum of care (Termination of Care, Referral, End of life Care, advance directives, psychiatric advance directives) - Rendering services in alignment with applicable state laws and regulations (Medicaid and non-Medicaid funds), - documentation requirements, service definitions, and CPT code allowances - Self-care - Informed Consent and Disclosure of protected information guidelines - Maintaining privacy/confidentiality - Client Records (securing client information-record keeping)

-Initial here
+\\Initial here

 3. The agency has policy and procedure that ensures ongoing professional development, supervision and/ or professional consultation for the clinical supervisor.
 The policy and procedure includes risk management, ethics, and legal implications of supervision, supervision theory, training in areas of agency specialty, remediation, and documentation.

+4. The agency has policy and procedure that describes the agencies supervision model and philosophy.
+This policy and procedure includes ratio of non-independently licensed providers to clinical supervisors.

+5. The agency has policy and procedure that describes what a supervision agreement is and why it is used between the clinical supervisor and the non-independently licensed provider.
+The policy and procedure describes in detail when the supervision agreement is reviewed initially and ongoing.
+These policies and procedures outline the rights and responsibilities of the supervisor and supervisee.

+6. The agency has policy and procedure that describes supervision documentation to include logs for nonindependent providers.

+7. The agency has policy and procedure that describes supervision and consultation documentation for independently licensed providers.

+\\\\\Initial here

+ADMINISTRATIVE & CLINICAL

+1. The agency has policy and procedure that describes the ongoing evaluation of non-independent providers and supervisors.
+The policy and procedure includes timeframes for evaluation and creation of a professional development plan.
+These policy and procedure describes how non-independent providers and supervisors demonstrate competency.

+\\\\\Clinical Initial here\\\\\Executive Director/ CEO Initial here

+2. The agency has policy and procedure that describes the process for addressing grievances and complaints about providers.

+\\\\\Clinical Initial here\\\\\Executive Director/ CEO Initial here

+3. The agency has policy and procedure that describes how the agency supports reflective practice.

-Initial here
+\\\\Clinical Initial here\\\\\Executive Director/ CEO Initial here

-that describes the agencies supervision model and philosophy.
-This policy and dently licensed providers to clinical supervisors.
-Initial here the clinical supervisor and the non-indepe that describes what a supervision agreement is and why it is used between endently licensed provider.
-The policy and procedure describes in detail when itially and ongoing.
-These policies and procedures outline the rights and ervisee.
-Initial here 6.
-The agency has policy and procedure tindependent providers. that describes supervision documentation to include logs for non- Initial here 7.
-The agency has policy and procedure t licensed providers. that describes supervision and consultation documentation for independently Initial here ADMINISTRATIVE & CLINICAL supervisors.
-The policy and procedure inc that describes the ongoing evaluation of non-independent providers and cludes timeframes for evaluation and creation of a professional development es how non-independent providers and supervisors demonstrate Clinical Initial here Executive Director/ CEO Initial here 2.
-The agency has policy and procedure to providers. that describes the process for addressing grievances and complaints about Clinical Initial here Executive Director/ CEO Initial here 3.
-The agency has policy and procedure t that describes how the agency supports reflective practice.
-Clinical Initial here Executive Director/ CEO Initial here supervision and operating within their scope of practice outlined in the supervisory certification.
+AFFIDAVIT AND NOTARIZATION The undersigned, being duly sworn, upon his/her oath deposes and says that he/she is the person making the foregoing statements and that they are made in good faith and are true in every respect.
+By executing this application, the undersigned also acknowledges that he/she has read the requirements for the Supervisory Certification and, if issued a certificate, agrees to conform with and support the development of non-independently licensed providers and ensure that non-independently licensed providers are receiving adequate supervision and operating within their scope of practice outlined in the supervisory certification.
 I certify that all of the statements made in this application are true, complete, and correct to the best of my knowledge and belief and are made in good faith.
-Signature of Applicant Date August 2018 Supervisory Certification 13 STATE OF \\\\\ COUNTY OF \\\\\ BEFORE ME on this \\\\\ day of this \\\\ month, 20\\\\\ personally appeared the above named applicant who, being by me duly sworn upon oath, states that all statements and answers contained in this application are true and correct.
-Notary Public SEAL My Commission Expires Approved by HSD Clinical Services Representative Date

-AFFIDAVIT AND NOTARIZATION The undersigned, being duly sworn, upon his/her oath deposes and says that he/she is the person making the foregoing statements and that they are made in good faith and are true in every respect.
-By executing this application, the undersigned also acknowledges that he/she has read the requirements for the Supervisory Certification and, if issued a certificate, agrees to conform with and support the development of non-independently licensed providers and ensure that non-independently licensed providers are receiving adequate